tmaxsoft-us/oftools_docs/compile/README.md

 - 'mandatory' option is optional.
 This option is the list of section that must be run at some point through the program execution, colon separated.

-- as any other section, the `[setup]` section accepts environment and filter variables definitions.
+- as any other section, the `[setup]` section accepts environment and filter functions definitions.

 ![alt-text](./reference_images/3_profile_setup_division.png)

 ### 3.2 Execute Division

 The **execute** division is for the sections that execute compilers and tools to build a program.
 Unlike the setup division, this section area allows you to define multiple sections.
 For each section, the name of the section is directly mapped to a Linux command and the value of the 'args' option is appended to the command while the execution of the Linux command.
-This is possible to use filter variables with the section names' of this division.
+This is possible to use filter functions with the section names' of this division.

 For any section of the **execute** division, here are the available options:

 - 'args': for instance, if you define a section as `[ofcbpp]`, with 'args' defined as `-i $OF_COMPILE_IN -o $OF_COMPILE_OUT`, then the Linux command `ofcbpp -i $OF_COMPILE_IN -o $OF_COMPILE_OUT` will be executed.

-- as any other section, a section of the **execute** division accepts environment and filter variables definitions.
+- as any other section, a section of the **execute** division accepts environment and filter functions definitions.

 ![alt-text](./reference_images/4_profile_execute_division.png)

 ### 3.3 Deploy Division

 The **deploy** division is for defining how the compiled program gets deployed into different destinations.
 This division allows to define multiple `[deploy]` sections.
-This is possible to use filter variables with the section names' of this division.
+This is possible to use filter functions with the section names' of this division.

 In a `[deploy]` section, there are four different types of options that you can define: